Orca71/shahriarnekouei.github.io/projects.md

 **Tools**: Python, FastAPI, QuickBooks API, OAuth2
 **Description**:
 Lantern is a secure SaaS product that connects with QuickBooks to help small businesses manage accounting tasks.
-The platform features modular design and secure token handling, with an NLP-based query system currently in development.
+The platform uses a multi-agent NLP interface, modular intent routing, and secure token handling.

-*(Not Public yet – Demo coming soon)*
+*(Not public yet – Demo coming soon)*